ScottWhittaker/scottwhittaker.net.sveltekit/src/routes/posts/replicate-github-pricing-page-with-tailwind.md

 I did this a while ago (6th June 2018), so the Github pricing page has changed and Tailwind has also advanced, but these replications show how it used to look.

-You can see the [demo here](/repro/github-pricing-page-using-tailwind-css/) or mess around on [Codepen](https://codepen.io/ScottWhittaker/pen/PaGZMO).
+You can see the <a href="/github-pricing-page-using-tailwind-css/index.html" target="_blank">demo here</a> or mess around on [Codepen](https://codepen.io/ScottWhittaker/pen/PaGZMO).
 The screenshot below shows the demo on a mobile device.

 <div style="display: flex; justify-content: center; padding-top: 2rem;">
   <img alt="Screenshot of Github pricing page demo on mobile device" width="400" height="1600" src="/posts/github-pricing-page.png">